 We encourage everyone who is eligible for NDIS to access the funding.
 This allows us to use funds received through donations and fundraising, to support our ongoing program and to help people who do not qualify for NDIS funding.

 It is vital that you discuss your current and future needs with our NDIS Planning Team before finalising your plan.
 It is very difficult to make changes to NDIS plans, once implemented.
 We are able to make recommendations for additional services and aids to help you achieve your goals.
-Please contact Rebecca Harrison or call her on (08) 9311 8247 to discuss your needs further.
+Please contact our NDIS Coordinator on (08) 9311 8247 to discuss your needs further.

 Can I Still Get A Guide Dog If I Can’t Access the NDIS?